 Camping at Mount Cook National Park

-By far, the best place to stay overnight at Mount Cook National Park is the White Horse Hill Campsite.
+Looking to camp under the stars?
+The best place to stay overnight at Mount Cook National Park is the White Horse Hill Campsite.

 Here, there are 60 unpowered sites and you’ll need to arrive early in peak season to secure a spot.
 It’s not possible to book online as it operates on a first-come-first-serve basis.